 SPPS Summer Learning Programs COVID-19 Guidance

-SPPS will keep students and staff in small groups that stay together as much as possible throughout the day, and limit mixing between groups as much as possible in common spaces (during lunch, bathroom breaks, arrival and dismissal, free periods, recess).
+SPPS recommends keeping students and staff in small groups that stay together as much as possible throughout the day and limiting mixing between groups as much as possible in common spaces (during lunch, bathroom breaks, arrival and dismissal, free periods, recess).

 Individual schools/programs will determine if meals will be served in cafeterias and/or classrooms